 Paid for by travellers

 The cost of the 10-day quarantine stay is £1,750 for an individual travelling alone.
 Additional costs are incurred for other reasons, however, such as car parking charges to keep your vehicle at the airport during your stay.
-The price also increases substantially if you have to stay in the hotel for longer, following a positive test for Covid-19.

 This “includes the hotel, transport and testing” according Matt Hancock, and the “booking system will go live on Thursday, when we will also publish the full detailed guidance.”